tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step4.md

 With this, we're now ready to *configure* our application's instrumentation.

-Automatic instrumentation is done via environment variables in our `docker-compose.yml`{{open}} starting on line 82:
+Automatic instrumentation is done via environment variables in our `docker-compose.yml`{{open}} starting on line 80:

 ```
-      - DD_SERVICE=advertisements-service
+      - DATADOG_SERVICE=advertisements-service
       - DD_ENV=sfo101
+      - DD_VERSION=2.0
       - DD_LOGS_INJECTION=true
       - DD_TRACE_SAMPLE_RATE=1
       - DD_PROFILING_ENABLED=true
       - DD_AGENT_HOST=agent
-      - DD_VERSION=1.0
 ```

-With this, we've connected and instrumented all of our services to APM.

-The last thing we need to add is a *label* to our container, so our logs are sent with the label of the service, and with the proper language pipeline processor on line 106:
+The last thing we need to add is a *label* to our container, so our logs are sent with the label of the service, and with the proper language pipeline processor starting on line 99:

 ```
     labels:
+      com.datadoghq.tags.env: 'sfo101'
+      com.datadoghq.tags.service: 'advertisements-service'
+      com.datadoghq.tags.version: '2.0'
+      my.custom.label.team: 'advertisements'
-      com.datadoghq.ad.logs: '[{"source": "python", "service": "ads-service"}]'
+      com.datadoghq.ad.logs: '[{"source": "python", "service": "advertisements-service"}]'
 ```

-We can repeat the process, and fill out the settings for the `discounts-service` starting on line 18:
+We can see similar settings for the `discounts-service` starting on line 18:

 ```
   discounts: